 Not only does Sugar Six define my business of 13 years photographing babies, families and weddings in the Eagle River area but it also has personal meaning as well.
-Sugar Six has grown from a tiny thought of "what if I could run my own business?" to a thriving wedding photography company and portrait studio.
+Sugar Six has grown from a tiny thought of "what if I could run my own business?" to a thriving photography company and portrait studio.
 I've worked for years to build my business and reputation and i'm very proud of my beginnings.
 I’ve been involved in photography for as long as I can remember.
 My father was a professional photographer while I was growing up and I’ve always been the friend with the nice camera who you invite to events hoping to get some beautiful photos out of the deal.
-Despite my photographer roots, I was sure I was destined to work a corporate desk job.
+Despite my photographer roots, I was sure I was destined to work a corporate job.
 Cubical land was calling!
-I graduated with a Bachelors Degree and then my MBA and worked my way up the corporate ladder.
-I had a few kids, acquired some Alaskan toys and a hectic, crazy schedule and I was on my way to building my empire.
+I graduated with a Bachelors Degree and then went on to my MBA and worked my way up the corporate ladder.
+I had a few kids, acquired some stuff, a hectic crazy schedule and I was on my way to building my empire.
 Life was good until it suddenly stopped on a dime.
 Life seems to happen that way.
-My mother in law very unexpectedly passed away from an aggressive brain cancer in her mid 50s.
+My mother in law very unexpectedly passed away from an aggressive brain cancer in her early 50s.
 It was a pivotal moment in our lives and my husband and I decided we needed to focus on living life to the fullest because you truly never know what tomorrow holds.
-I quit my corporate job, pulled our girls out of daycare so we could spend more time as a family, and we decided I’d be a stay at home mom; Hooray!
+I quit my job, pulled our girls out of daycare so we could spend more time as a family, and we decided I’d be a stay at home mom; Hooray!
 Well that lasted about a day and I realized I was a lousy stay at home mom, my slightly obsessive brain needed more to keep busy and thus Sugar Six Photography was born.